 Improvements in sex included greater sexual desire between the couple, partners paying more attention to one another’s sexual needs, and more frequent sex according to the partners’ wishes:

 Couple relationships can be a hugely important source of emotional attachment, enhancing wellbeing.
 Research at this service suggests couple attachments can improve through therapy.
-Overall improvements in attachment anxiety, towards a more secure couple attachment were observed for nine clients after an average of thirteen sessions, to February 2019:
+Overall improvements in attachment anxiety, towards a more secure couple attachment were observed for ten clients after an average of thirteen sessions, to April 2019:

 To April 2019, improvements from emotionally avoidant couple attachments, towards more emotionally secure attachments were seen for two clients, after an average of six sessions: